ruo2019/audiotag/README.md

 MP3 after the new download succeeds.
 The replacement keeps its listen count and timestamps, while rebuilding its audio-derived caches.

+YouTube downloads also look up lyrics on LRCLIB and save a successful result as a same-name `.lrc` file beside the new MP3.
+Enter an optional artist in the download prompt (`[artist] title [m]`) for the most reliable match; otherwise, the YouTube uploader is used as the artist.

+The YouTube tab keeps a lyrics pane beside its search results.
+Lyrics appear there automatically while a YouTube result plays; use Tab to focus the pane and the arrow keys, Page Up/Down, or mouse wheel to scroll.
+Lookup runs in the background and does not interrupt playback.
+The player first requests the Genius version so its authored Verse, Chorus, Bridge, and other section headings appear exactly.
+If a Genius page cannot be resolved, LRCLIB supplies unlabelled lyrics without guessed section names.
+Set `GENIUS_ACCESS_TOKEN` to improve Genius matching for videos whose artist and title do not map cleanly to a standard Genius URL.

 ```bash
 python headphones_markov.py
 python headphones_markov.py --mood "calm ambient study" --top 5